Accredited Facilitator (English-medium) (Contractor)

 Bachelor of Science (Chemistry) – University of Waikato

 Paul is an experienced facilitator with a passion for student-led success.

 He has implemented student-centred, team-based, relevant real-world PBL/Inquiry, supported through digital technologies, within New Zealand and internationally.
-His approach and success is informed and driven through sound research tools, observation, teacher and student feedback.
-He has a successfully managed change in many challenging contexts and in diverse cultural settings.
+His approach and success is informed and driven through sound research tools, observation, and teacher and student feedback.
+He has successfully managed change in many challenging contexts and in diverse cultural settings.

 Paul was the Pedagogy Specialist at AOBA Japan International School (2017-2019).
 Over that time, he led a change programme for the learning environment to become team based, student-centred PBL/Inquiry in all subjects, from Years 7 to 13.
 He modelled this in year 9-13 Science and IB Chemistry for the first 18 months, before becoming the lead facilitator in pedagogy.

 He recently worked with ‘Top Schools’ in China where he ran workshops and spoke at two conferences.

 He was a University of Auckland, Team Solutions Facilitator in 2016 successfully implementing big changes in Central North schools, mostly lower decile.